Review: OwlRC SWR Meter for 5.8GHz Antennas

 Real-time mode

-It uses the built-in video transmitter (VTX) to measure SWR of an antenna.
-The real-time graph shows SWR, Vfw (forwarded voltage) and Vrev (reversed voltage) for the selected VTX channel.
-You can cycle through all 8 channels by pressing the up down arrow on the screen.
+This mode utilizes the built-in video transmitter (VTX) to measure the SWR of an antenna.
+The real-time graph displays SWR, Vfw (forward voltage), and Vrev (reverse voltage) for the selected VTX channel.
+You can cycle through all 8 channels by pressing the up and down arrow on the screen.

-The available VTX channels are a set of frequencies that don’t seem to below to any common 5.8GHz bands for FPV, but pretty close to Raceband.
+The available VTX channels comprise a set of frequencies that do not strictly belong to any common 5.8GHz bands for FPV but are quite close to the Raceband spectrum:

 5645, 5685, 5733, 5771, 5820, 5866, 5905, 5945